arozar/multer-google-storage/README.md

 # multer-cloud-storage

 multer-cloud-storage is a [multer](https://github.com/expressjs/multer) custom store engine for Google Cloud Storage service.
-It is an updated and enhanced fork from ARozar's [multer-google-storage](https://github.com/ARozar/multer-google-storage).
+It is a fork from ARozar's [multer-google-storage](https://github.com/ARozar/multer-google-storage) that uses latest version of Google Cloud's API, allows additional information (like destination and contentType) to be set and reduces module footprint.

 ## Installation